SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 ## Exercise 1.2 - Configure Multi-Factor Authentication to access SAP Build Apps

-In exercise 1.1 we enabled SAP Build Apps and the configured users are now able to authenticate with the custom identity provider when they try to access the application.
+In exercise 1.1 we enabled SAP Build Apps, and the configured users are now able to authenticate with the custom identity provider when they try to access the application.
 However, we want to restrict the access to the application and only allow access with a second authentication factor.

-1. Logout of the SAP Build application and close the browser window, if you haven't done already.
+1. Logout of the SAP Build application and close the browser window if you haven't done already.

 <br><img src="/exercises/ex1/images/SAPBuildLogout.png" width="70%">